rdeepak2002/reddit-place-script-2022/README.md

 ## About

-This is a script to draw a image onto r/place (<https://www.reddit.com/r/place/>).
+This is a script to draw an image onto r/place (<https://www.reddit.com/r/place/>).

 ## Features